Skip to Content

 In a 2022 episode of the Dropouts Podcast, Neil deGrasse Tyson, a Harvard University graduate in Physics and a Ph.D. holder in Astrophysics from Columbia University, said “The anatomy of a conspiracy theorist is they already know what must be true in their own mind and wherever there’s a gap in the data they have to say its a cover-up.”

-And unlike their mainstream counterparts, major conspiracy theories aren’t as modern as one might be led to believe.
-In fact, historians have written records of conspiracy theories about the death of Alexander the Great from some 2,300 years ago.
+Unlike their mainstream counterparts, major conspiracy theories aren’t as modern as one might be led to believe.
+In fact, historians have written records of conspiracy theories about the death of Alexander the Great from some 2,300 years ago. [photo]

-The sheer prevalence of these beliefs in the lives of people worldwide often prompts a logical follow-up question—why exactly do you believe what you believe?
+The sheer prevalence of these beliefs in the lives of people around the world often prompts the logical follow-up question—why exactly do we believe what we believe?

 Psychological & Epistemological Bases Of Conspiracy Theories